By Lorna Ye

 The beat of a lively music shook me out of my thoughts.
 It was the last song of today’s concert, an exciting song, rhythm filled with energy and vitality.
 My eyes laid on you while you were pressing the flute to your lips and blowing into it.
 A rosy glow covered your youthful face.

 I was living in and enjoying the present, basking in the brisk melodies.
-Life presents itself in ebbs and flows, and I will embrace whatever it brings us with you, just as we will write our own stories together.
+Life presents itself in ebbs and flows, and I will embrace whatever it brings us with you.